An Interdisciplinary Network on the Methodology and

-Videos of selected conference presentations will soon be available here.
+Videos of selected conference presentations are available here.

 The 3rd workshop of the research network “Mixed Methods and Multimethod Social Research” took place from January 17th-19th 2019 at Technical University Berlin under the topic of “MMMR Sampling, Data Collection, and Data Combinations”.
 Organized in collaboration with the Collaborate Research Centre “Re-Figuration of Spaces“ (SFB 1265) and the Graduate College “Innovation Society Today” (GRK 1672) the meeting brought together regular network members and guests from the technical university as well as international guest researchers.
 Keynote presentations were given by Lisa D. Pearce (University of North Carolina) and Nigel Fielding (University of Surrey) and attracted a broad audience, including numerous students of graduate and undergraduate levels.

 Nigel Fielding opened his keynote with an introductory overview of current sampling-strategies in mixed methods research, focusing particularly on designs for increasing the “analytic density” of social research through additional sampling of extreme or critical cases.
 He then turned to a discussion of more recent developments in data collection and sampling methods, especially the combination of GIS (geographic information systems) and spatial data with computer-assisted qualitative data analyses.
 New techniques of data collection were also discussed in relation to MMMR, such as the “merged methods” approaches proposed by Giampietro Gobo, but also established approaches including the Delphi-Method and Citizen Science, i.e. the systematic collaboration of academic and non-academic researchers.